hitbc/AnalysisScripts/README.md

 ### Genotype imputation using different reference panels
 #### Pseudo-GWAS dataset generation for impuation
-We used the genotype data from 143 individuals from 16 Chinese populations included in the Human Genome Diversity Project (HGDP) as prebuilt pseudo-GWAS dataset.
+We used the genotype data from 143 individuals from 16 Chinese populations included in the Human Genome Diversity Project (HGDP) as prebuilt pseudo-GWAS dataset([HGDP samples](https://www.internationalgenome.org/data-portal/data-collection/hgdp)).
 We extracted all variants with consistent alleles in the pseudo-GWAS dataset and all compared panels.
 Then we randomly masked one-tenth of the SNVs, and these masked SNVs were used to evaluate imputation accuracy.
 (We take Our panel and 1KGP3 panel as example)

 ```
 bcftools isec -w 1 -n =2 -p isec chn.final.vcf.gz 1KGP3.vcf.gz --threads 8